Luke Jackson (baseball): Detroit Tigers

 On July 26, 2025, Jackson signed a one-year, major league contract with the Detroit Tigers for a prorated portion of the major league minimum salary.
 The Rangers were still responsible for the remainder of Jackson's 2025 contract.
 In three appearances for Detroit, he struggled to a 7.71 ERA with four strikeouts across 4 2/3 innings pitched.
 Jackson was designated for assignment by the Tigers on August 8; he elected free agency two days later.

 Seattle Mariners

 On August 21, 2025, Jackson signed a minor league contract with the Seattle Mariners.
 In three appearances for the Triple-A Tacoma Rainiers, he struggled to a 7.71 ERA with four strikeouts across 2 1/3 innings pitched.
 On September 1, the Mariners selected Jackson's contract, adding him to their active roster.
 In 10 games for Seattle during the final month of the season, he allowed 6 runs (only 3 of them earned) and struck out 10 in 11 1/3 innings.
 He was on the Mariners' roster for the ALDS and ALCS.

+New York Mets

+On April 4, 2026, Jackson signed a minor league contract with the New York Mets.
+He made five appearances for the Triple-A Syracuse Mets, posting an 0-1 record and 11.57 ERA with two strikeouts across 4 2/3 innings pitched; he also logged three scoreless appearances for the Single-A St. Lucie Mets.
+On May 16, Jackson triggered the opt-out clause in his contract, and was released by the Mets the following day.

+Kansas City Royals

+On May 22, 2026, Jackson signed a minor league contract with the Kansas City Royals.
+In 10 appearances for the Triple-A Omaha Storm Chasers, he compiled a 1–0 record and 5.27 ERA with 16 strikeouts across 13 2/3 innings pitched.
+Jackson was released by the Royals organization on June 23.